About Mercy Corps

 Living Conditions / Environmental Conditions

-While conditions in the country are improving, and security is quite stable in Goma, there are still pockets of violence and insecurity and petty crime is on the increase.
-Mercy Corps’ sub-offices experience variable levels of insecurity, with the situation closely monitored by UN peacekeepers.
+The position is based in Goma, DRC and it requires travels to various locations within North and South Kivu and Ituri.
+Mercy Corps’ offices experience variable levels of insecurity, with the situation closely monitored by UN peacekeepers.
 Years of conflict and corruption have badly damaged the country’s infrastructure.
 Air travel is necessary to get from one end of the country to the other.
-There are virtually no telephone landlines in the DRC, though mobile phones and cellular service are widely available.
-Internet is limited, but available in all Mercy Corps offices.
+Mobile phones and cellular service are widely available.
+Internet is limited, but available in all Mercy Corps’ offices.
 Travel to field sites will be required where living conditions are clean and secure, but basic.
 There are a number of health services available with several evacuation options for serious illnesses.
-There is reasonable access to most consumer goods, although they can be expensive.
+There is reasonable access to most consumer goods.

 In support of our belief that learning organizations are more effective, efficient and relevant to the communities we serve, we empower all team members to dedicate 5% of their time to learning activities that further their personal and/or professional growth and development